PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 PERM and I-140

-PERM and I-140 Form is closely related to the entire process of employing foreign workers.
-When your employer’s PERM Labor Certificate is approved, they will have to submit I-140, Immigrant Petition for Alien Worker.
-The worker is not required to submit the form, it is only the employer that does so.
+PERM and I-140 Forms are closely related to the entire process of employing foreign workers.
+When your employer’s PERM Labor Certificate is approved, they will have to submit an I-140, Immigrant Petition for Alien Worker.
+The worker is not required to submit the form; only the employer is required to do so.

-After Form I-140 is approved, the USCIS will notify you with an Approval Notice, and you can start your PERM green card application process.
+After Form I-140 is approved, the USCIS will notify you with an Approval Notice.
+After your priority date is current in the Department of State monthly visa bulletin, you can start the green card application process.

 The intricate process of getting a PERM approval requires meticulous attention to detail and an in-depth understanding of the ever-evolving regulations.
 VisaNation’s legal team and I are committed to guiding our clients through the complexities, leveraging my expertise to ensure a strong and persuasive application.